AnotherDayOfTrying/cmput404_lab_3/README.md

 ##  Question 3: After creating the first view within polls, what does the browser show you when navigating to / and to /polls respectively?

 `/` gives a 404 error
-`/polls` show our newly created view
+`/polls` shows our newly created view

 ## Question 4: What is a Django migration and why do we need them?